 This cycle introduces many hormonal and physiological changes, and the process begins in the brain with the release of hormones that stimulate egg growth.
-Let’s look at the ovulation cycle in depth to show how a better understanding of the cycle, in general, can improve the odds of conception.
+To further understand ovulation, let’s look at the ovulation cycle calendar and the phases within it.

-The menstruation phase is the starting point of the ovulation cycle.
+The menstruation phase is the starting point of the cycle of ovulation.
 The entire phase generally lasts an average of 28 days for most women.
-On the first day of the menstruation cycle, the uterine wall sheds and bleeding occurs.
+On the first day of the menstruation cycle, the uterine wall sheds its lining and bleeding occurs.

-The follicular phase actually begins during the first day of the ovulation cycle and works in tandem with the menstruation phase.
+The second phase in the ovulation cycle calendar is the follicular phase.
+This phase actually begins during the first day of the cycle of ovulation and works in tandem with the menstruation phase.
 During the beginning of the menstrual cycle, the pituitary gland begins to produce a mix of hormones.
 The uterine lining also starts to thicken as your body prepares for the release of the egg during its fertile period.

 Ovulation Tips and Considerations

-While the body automates the process, there are some things that you can do to support and encourage a healthy ovulation cycle when trying to conceive.
-The environment, any hormones in your diet, and stress levels in your daily routine are three things that can help or hurt your chances of getting pregnant.
+While the body automates the process, there are some things that you can do to support and encourage a healthy cycle of ovulation when trying to conceive.
+Start incorporating these lifestyle tips into your daily routine to ensure your ovulation schedule is on track and your body’s ready for conception.

 While the old adage of 8 glasses of water a day isn’t fully accurate, ensure that you drink enough water to hydrate your body each day.
 Lack of water can cause decreased circulation and other medical concerns.
-Water intake is incredibly important to preparing your body for a successful pregnancy.
+Water intake is incredibly important for preparing your body for a successful cycle of ovulation and ultimately, pregnancy.

 What isn’t exercise good for?
 From fertility yoga to just walking around the block, exercise will increase blood flow, oxygenate the blood, and even lift your spirits if you’re feeling down.
-Anything you can do to make your body as healthy as possible will support a healthier ovulation cycle.
+Anything you can do to make your body as healthy as possible will support a healthier cycle of ovulation.

-Give your baby a head start by loading your body with essential nutrients that can boost fertility and increase your odds of a successful pregnancy.
-A healthy diet is essential, so ensure that you include foods that contain loads of vitamins, minerals, essential fats and amino acids.
-Examples include dark green leafy vegetables, citrus fruit, bananas, sweet potatoes, wild caught fish, and avocados.
+Give your baby a head start by loading your body with essential nutrients that can boost female fertility and increase your odds of a successful pregnancy.
+A healthy diet is essential, so ensure that you include foods that contain loads of vitamins, minerals, essential fats, and amino acids.
+Examples include dark green, leafy vegetables, citrus fruit, bananas, sweet potatoes, wild caught fish, and avocados.
 In addition to focusing on what to put in your body, try to avoid excess amounts of sugar or caffeine.
-Hormonal balance is often easier to achieve when you limit these two items from your diet.
+Hormonal balance is often easier to achieve when you limit these items from your diet.

-The ovulation cycle is a miraculous thing to behold, so work with your fertility specialist today to begin tracking and managing your own cycle to dramatically increase the odds of conception.
-Please contact Red Rock Fertility Center at 702-749-4642 to schedule an appointment.
+The cycle of ovulation and female fertility are miraculous things to behold.
+Work with your fertility specialist today to begin tracking and managing your own cycle to dramatically increase the odds of conception.
+Please contact Red Rock Fertility Center at 702-749-4676 or complete the form fill below to schedule an appointment.